Csuk0914/dnn-rtl/README.md

 WHENEVER SIMULATING:

+If simulator is changed:

+	testbench - Make sure correct simulator (Modelsim or Vivado) portion is uncommented in Data import block.
 	If using Vivado, please UNTICK xsim.simulate.log_all_signals in Simulation tab in Simulation Settings in Left Pane

 If bit widths are changed:

 	Sigmoid and sigmoid prime files - Refer to comments at top of /src/sigmoid_sigmoidprime_table.v and /scripts/actlut_generator.py
 	Gaussian lists - Regenerate using /src/glorotnormal_init_generator.py and put new files in local Verilog folder on Windows tb_mnist - Change parameters at top.
-Make sure correct simulator (Modelsim or Vivado) portion is uncommented in Data import block.
 Change gaussian file names there.

 If network parameters are changed:

-	DNN.v - Delete this following line wherever it comes, when applicable: /****************** DELETE THIS LINE if z[L-2]/fi[L-2]>1 ************************
-	Interleaver file, if interleaver parameters are changed.
-Also comment out higher m else if statements inside r_dither and w_dither in case of any issue while running smaller DNNs
+	New datasets may need to be generated:
+		Use scripts/create_data to get training input and output files in Vivado format.
+		The file is not completely parameterized - refer to comments on top (Additional processing needs to be added for Modelsim format) Gaussian lists have to be regenerated for new fi, fo (see above sec for details) Add new datasets and Gaussian lists to Verilog folder on Windows desktop DNN.v - Delete this following line wherever it comes, when applicable: /****************** DELETE THIS LINE if z[L-2]/fi[L-2]>1 ************************ memories.v - Search for tb_ (match case) in memories.v and change it to the testbench module name being used, like tb_mnist interleaver_array.v - Define all sweepstart cases for different p/z and fo*z If interleaver_drp is used, comment out higher m else if statements inside r_dither and w_dither in case of any issue while running smaller DNNs
+	Testbench: (Use tb_mnist as reference)
+		Best is to create a new testbench for each dataset Change parameters at top
+		In the Modelsim and Vivado portions in data import, change 784,783,10,9 to nin,nin-1,nout,nout-1 (numbers of input and output neurons)
+		Change Gaussian file names
+	If bit widths and simulator are also changed, see above sections

 SIMULATION FILES: (Sourya's machine only)